 Atypical adenomatous hyperplasia of the lung

 Atypical adenomatous hyperplasia (AAH) of the lung is a putative precursor lesion of adenocarcinoma of the lung.
-This entity replaces part of a spectrum of the previous bronchoalveolar carcinoma.
-It is defined as a peripheral focal proliferation of atypical cuboidal or columnar epithelial cells along the alveoli, alveolar septae and respiratory bronchioles 3,5.
-There is no significant destruction of alveolar walls 7.
+This entity replaces part of a spectrum of the former bronchoalveolar carcinoma (BAC) and falls under the spectrum of pre-invasive lesions of the lungs.

 - 1. Kayser K, Nwoye JO, Kosjerina Z et-al. Atypical adenomatous hyperplasia of lung: its incidence and analysis of clinical, glycohistochemical and structural features including newly defined growth regulators and vascularization.
 Lung Cancer.
 2004;42 (2): 171-82.
 Pubmed citation

 - 2. Nakahara R, Yokose T, Nagai K et-al. Atypical adenomatous hyperplasia of the lung: a clinicopathological study of 118 cases including cases with multiple atypical adenomatous hyperplasia.
 Thorax.
 2001;56 (4): 302-5.
 Free text at pubmed - Pubmed citation